phluid61/internet-drafts/file-uri-scheme/draft.md

 In {{RFC1738}} a file URL always started with the token "file://", followed by an authority and a "/".
 That "/" was not considered part of the path.
-This implies that the correct encoding for the above example file path in a UNIX-like environment would be:
+This implies that the correct encoding for the above example file path in a UNIX-like environment would have been:

 ~~~~~~~~~~
      token     + authority + slash + path